v-Arma/a3g-framework-modules/README.md

 }
 ```

+That should generally make them work.
+If a module for some reason requires extra attention beyond this step.
+They should have a `README.md` inside their folder explaining what to do.
 The modules are designed to sit in a folder appropriately named `modules` in the mission root directory.
-Example: `mymission.Takistan\modules\modulename`.
+Example: `mymission.Altis\modules\modulename`.
 That's because you may use quite a few of them, which would very quickly clutter up the mission root folder.

-#Contributing
+## Contributing
 If you want to add your own module(s) or fix an existing one, fork this repository, make the changes and then make a pull request.
 See also [contribution guidelines](https://github.com/a3g/a3g-framework-modules/wiki/Contribution-Guidelines).